pbabbott/home-web-apps/packages/yaml-config/README.md

 $ yarn add @home-web-apps/yaml-config
 ```

-Once the package is installed, you can import the library using import or require approach:
+Once the package is installed, you can import aspects of the library using import or require approach:

 ```ts
 import { loadConfig } from '@home-web-apps/yaml-config'
 ```

-## Examples
+# Examples

-### Basic Example with YAML file
+## Basic Example with YAML file

-#### 1. Setup Typescript Class
+### 1. Setup a Typescript Class

 Here is where you can specify default values for your configuration.